 One of the most stunning black sand beach in Italy, Spiaggia de Maria Pia has calm shallow waters and a relaxed vibe.
 A beautiful pine forest along the beach is a nice place to stroll around after a swim or find respite from the sun.
-The calm shallow waters, unending stretch of white sand and great beach bars make it one of the best beaches in Italy for swimming and soaking in the sun.
+The calm shallow waters, unending stretch of white sand and great beach bars make it one of the best beaches in Italy to visit for swimming and soaking in the sun.
 It is a good idea to arrive early and rent out sunbeds and parasols as it draws large crowds being so close to Alghero.

 Address: Alghero, Sardinia, Italy